Johann Hugo von Orsbeck

-Biography
+Early life

 Johann Hugo von Orsbeck was born in Weilerswist on January 30, 1634, the son of Wilhelm von Orsbeck, Herr von Vernich († 1648) and of Katharina von der Leyen († 1673).
 His mother was the sister of Karl Kaspar von der Leyen-Hohengeroldseck, Archbishop of Trier, and of Damian Hartard von der Leyen-Hohengeroldseck, Archbishop of Mainz.
 Johann Hugo von Orsbeck and his brother Damian Emmerich von Orsbeck (1632-1682) studied at Cologne, beginning in 1642, and then in 1648, was sent to the Jesuit school in Mainz.
 Johann Hugo von Orsbeck received the tonsure in 1650.
 In 1652, the brothers were sent to the Collegium Germanicum in Rome.

-Johann Hugo von Orsbeck finished his theological studies in 1655 and embarked on a two-month trip to Italy.
+Thereafter, von Orsbeck finished his theological studies in 1655 and embarked on a two-month trip to Italy.
 In the meantime he was taken into the cathedral chapter of the Cathedral of Trier (1651) and Speyer Cathedral (1653).
 He spent 1655-57 studying at the University of Paris and at Pont-à-Mousson.
 He received the minor orders in 1658 and became a canon of the Cathedral of Trier and Speyer Cathedral.
 He was elected dean of Speyer Cathedral in 1660.